psyomn/sclack/Milestones.markdown

 * Implementation of stats tweaking on the ui, and domain

+#### v0.7 - Info Widget

+* Everything should be logged on the info widget (so that the user can read in detail what is currently happening on the map).

 #### v0.6 - Quest

 * Implementation of a simple story, so that the game can begin and end